 Religious Studies Program Requirements

-In your independent study course, you will write a major research paper under the direction of a member of the department, culminating in an oral presentation to fellow religious studies majors and minors.
+- In the independent study course, a major research paper is written under the direction of a member of the religious studies department, culminating in an oral presentation to the religious studies majors and minors.

 Minor in Religious Studies